 Later that year, Hastings United, a newly formed professional club fought the amateur club for use of the Pilot Field, with the amateurs reportedly offering £500 yearly rent against United’s £600 plus covering maintenance.
 The Hastings Observer at this time features many letters from locals who objected to the new club ousting the successful amateur side at such short notice, some believed the council would at least give Hastings & St Leonards time find a new home suitable of hosting Corinthian League football; there was talk of the club using the Central Rec, but in the end they were forced out in favour of the professional club.

-During the speedway teams’ brief stay, they regularly attracted crowds of over 9,000.
-I’m yet to find actual attendance figures, but I’d guess the record crowd seen at the Pilot Field belongs to the Hastings Saxons.
-The Saxons were forced in out in 1949 after complaints from neighbours about the noise, neighbours who 50 years previously had complained about the workhouse proposals and more recently about the floodlights and PA at the ground, funny how history repeats itself…
+During the speedway teams’ brief stay, they regularly attracted crowds of over 9,000, but The Saxons were forced in out in 1949 after complaints from neighbours about the noise, neighbours who 50 years previously had complained about the workhouse proposals and more recently about the floodlights and PA at the ground, funny how history repeats itself…

 Covered terracing was constructed at the Elphinstone Road end of the ground in the mid 1950s, with the stand directly behind the goal surviving to this day, having gone through renovation works in the 1990s.
 The stand located in the corner of the ground survived until around 2000, having been left to rot and eventually closed off to spectators by the mid 1990s, before eventually being demolished and the club shop portacabin being relocated to its spot.